 - Officer of Learning and Development

 - Administrative Head

 - Technical Recruiter

-Human Resource department being one of the most important units of any company, makes a job in this field the kind where changing dynamics ensure a constant growth.
-And while remuneration usually depends on a lot of factors like the the company itself, the economic activity at that time, the geographic location, and finally, the profitability, this field does in fact offer some of the most lucrative jobs in terms of money.
-HRM graduates, especially those who manage to get it from a reputed institute and with a decent score, should without a doubt find themselves a decent job with any of the corporate houses, Multi National Companies, industries, or even schools and colleges.
-And management is something that one can, and one usually does study after having a background that could be anything, and not necessarily related to business.
+The human resource department being one of the most important units of any company, makes a job in this field the kind where changing dynamics ensure constant growth.
+And while remuneration usually depends on a lot of factors, like the company itself, the economic activity at that time, the geographic location, and finally, profitability, this field does in fact offer some of the most lucrative jobs in terms of money.
+HRM graduates, especially those who manage to get it from a reputed institute and with a decent score, should without a doubt find themselves a decent job with any of the corporate houses, multi-national companies, industries, or even schools and colleges.
+And management is something that one can, and one usually does, study after having a background that could be anything, and not necessarily related to business.
 So, even those with a technical background or one related to liberal arts education would easily find a great job in India.
-There is a lot of demand for people who have an expertise in human resources administration, or industrial and labor relations.
-With no dearth of jobs, and no inadequate number of good colleges out there, getting a PGDM in HRM would in any case, put you in a win-win situation!
+There is a lot of demand for people who have expertise in human resources administration or industrial and labour relations.
+With no dearth of jobs and an inadequate number of good colleges out there, getting a PGDM in HRM would, in any case, put you in a win-win situation!